mllightitup/useful_things/README.md

 3. Curseforge API

-In progress:
+Done(but need refactor):

 1. Version and loader check(everything is prepared)
 2. Create all files in md_creator at once for each version and loader

-Not started:
+Future plans:

-1. Custom data
+1. Custom data(Performance Improvement, wiki, discord for curseforge)(Incompatibility everywhere)
 2. Modrinth API v2 (now working only here: https://staging-api.modrinth.com/) (docs: https://docs.modrinth.com/)